 I took my pops to the airport and came home to finish shingling the end walls.
 I had collected a bunch of blocks of cedar from old stumps and I milled them into shingles on my friend's mill.
 I used these shingles on the Leafspring (my hut), but I had a bunch of leftover shingles from that project and it was just enough to finish these end walls.

 With the end walls shingled, Kari wanted to come and see the progress on the cart.
 She was really happy with how it was developing and I convinced here to let me add a driftwood sign on the front of the cart.
-With the final details in place, I got out my shears and a sheet of brass to make the architectural details pop!
+With the final details in place, I got out my shears and a sheet of brass to make the details pop!

 I got the brass cap on and Dylan Magaster stopped by with a brand new drone!